 The vessel has been fitted out for the job over the past few months, which involved the addition of standard plug connections that allow them to hook up and draw power from the ZES packs.
 Sea trials then took place in August, before the Alphenaar set off on September 6 from the city of Alphen aan den Rijn for the village of Moerdijk, around 60 km (37 miles) away, with Heineken's payload onboard.

 "In addition to directly contributing to the realization of emission-free inland shipping, ZES is setting a standard that accelerates the transition to emission-free inland shipping," says Willem Dedden, CEO of ZES.
 "We are laying the foundation with our ZESpack and a standard connector."

 ZES has signed a 10-year deal with Heineken to help ship its beer around the Netherlands, and in the near term plans to expand its operations to include eight vessels, 14 ZESpacks and eight loading stations, which can charge two packs in 2.5 hours and also be used to stabilize the electricity grid.
 ZES says it has also future-proofed its technology to allow the packs to one day work with other sources of energy, such as hydrogen or even ammonia.

 Further down the track, the company aims to service 30 shipping routes by 2030, and 40 by the year 2050.
 By that stage, it aims to have a fleet of 400 vessels in action, swapping up to 650 ZESpacks at 20 docking stations dotted around the country.
-You can hear from some of those involved in the project in the video below.

 Source: Zero Emissions Services